Friday, February 28, 2020

 Weekend re-cap: home, 600 Degrees Pizzeria, Wedding Oak, Highlands, home again

 On-call weekends are generally not exciting, and this one was no exception.
-However, I did get someone to take my Sunday, so it was only halfway a bummer!

 I finally took down all of the pinecones and winter decor and pulled out my bunnies and some fake ivy I bought last time I went thrifting.
-I don't care is fake greenery is dated, I like it!
-That one bush of ivy found its way around the house, including in my spring wreath for the front door:

 For dinner on Saturday night, we went to Georgetown and ate at 600 Degrees Pizzeria.

 We sat outside at a table for two and enjoyed some beer while we waited for the pizza.
-It was nippy outside, but loud and crowded inside, so we enjoyed the beer and convo.

 Our pizza did not disappoint.
 Hubby likes to order it with fresh squeezed garlic on top.
-YUM.
 We called it at night around 10 p.m.

 Around noon we headed to Burnet for our last wine club pick-up at Wedding Oak.
 We have mixed feelings about dropping this wine club.
 But, as I remind Hubby, we can stop in any time to visit without being wine club members.
 While we were there, we had BBQ sammies from Bohemian BBQ food truck, which were very good.
 After lunch we headed where else? - Highlands.